Come to Me (Juice Newton album)

-Come to Me is the third studio album by Juice Newton & Silver Spur released on the Capitol Records label in 1977.
-This was Newton's third and final album with Silver Spur, and she released her solo debut the following year.
+Come to Me is the third studio album by Juice Newton & Silver Spur, released by Capitol Records in 1977.
+It was Newton's third and final album with Silver Spur, and she released her solo debut the following year.
 Some foreign issues of the album included "It's a Heartache", which was released as a one-off single in the United States in 1978.

 The album was released on CD for the first time on May 7, 2012, by BGO Records.